jckuester/awsweeper/README.md

 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=for-the-badge)](/LICENSE.md)
 [![Travis](https://img.shields.io/travis/cloudetc/awsweeper/master.svg?style=for-the-badge)](https://travis-ci.org/cloudetc/awsweeper)

-AWSweeper cleans out all (or part) of the resources in your AWS account.
-Resources can be deleted by type, ID, tags, or creation date using [regular expressions](https://golang.org/pkg/regexp/syntax/) declared via a filter in a YAML file (see example snippets of a [filter.yml](#filter) below).
+AWSweeper cleans out all (or parts) of the resources in your AWS account.
+Resources to be deleted can be filtered by their ID, tags or creation date using [regular expressions](https://golang.org/pkg/regexp/syntax/) declared via a filter in a YAML file (see [filter.yml](example/config.yml) as an example).

 AWSweeper [can delete many](#supported-resources), but not all resources yet.
-Your help supporting more resources is very much appreciated ([please read this issue](https://github.com/cloudetc/awsweeper/issues/21) to see how easy it is).
+Your help to support more resources is very much appreciated ([please read this issue](https://github.com/cloudetc/awsweeper/issues/21) to see how easy it is).

 Happy erasing!